ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-1-init.md

 4. Start modifying the Learning Path

-You can now start modifying the markdown files using your text editor to write content for your new learning path.
+You can now start modifying the markdown files using your text editor to write content for your new Learning Path.

 Check the results in the browser to see how they look.